 The program is funded through an endowment established at UW Tacoma with a one-million-dollar gift from the Simon family.
 The goal is to double this endowment to two million dollars and later to upwards of $5 million.

 “Imagine finding the support network that has helped you navigate through your life suddenly disappear after your 18th birthday.
 For people and their families, the loss of public support can be devastating.
 This program, thanks to the Simon family, will help our community and region take a significant step toward addressing this problem,” said UW Tacoma Chancellor Mark A. Pagano.

-Leslie Kinkade, Associate Vice Chancellor for Advancement, who has supported the Simon family in creating the endowment noted, “For families and care providers we know individuals diagnosed with autism are capable of many things—including significant educational and career achievements.
-To fully realize these assets, we need to prioritize the building of a community-wide system of sustainable services and supports for adults affected by autism and other intellectual disabilities.
+Leslie Kinkade, Associate Vice Chancellor for Advancement, who has supported the Simon family in creating the endowment noted, “For families and care providers we know individuals diagnosed with ASD are capable of many things—including significant educational and career achievements.
+To realize fully these assets, we need to prioritize the building of a community-wide system of sustainable services and supports for adults affected by ASD and intellectual disabilities.
 This generous endowment, made possible by the Simon family, will fuel this vital and transformative effort.”

-The new program will be announced at a March 19 news conference at UW Tacoma with U.S. Senator Patty Murray (D-WA), the ranking member of the Senate Committee on Health, Education, Labor and Pensions.
+The new program was announced at a March 19 news conference at UW Tacoma with U.S. Senator Patty Murray (D-WA), the ranking member of the Senate Committee on Health, Education, Labor and Pensions.

 “The Simon Family Endowment marks an exciting new chapter for UW Tacoma that will help ensure everyone feels welcome in our communities and has the necessary support to thrive.
 As a voice for our state in the Senate, I will continue fighting for exactly the kind of progress this endowment represents,” said Senator Murray.